Boiler Servicing: What is a boiler service & how much does it cost?

 - Checks on all electrical connections

-One-off boiler services can cost anywhere from £60 to £100 depending on the age and model of your boiler.
+A one-off boiler service price can be anywhere from £60 to £100 depending on the age and model of your boiler.
 Prices vary from provider to provider (sometimes drastically!), and in addition to the one-off boiler service cost, you may have to pay for repairs if a fault is discovered.
 Repairs can cost upwards of £100.
+So, if you’re wondering how much it costs to service a boiler, you’ll need to take all these into consideration.

 Who should service your boiler?